Mistakes Drivers Make

 2. Not hiring an attorney.
 The law is complex and you need competent representation.
 You must raise the right defenses at the right time or you will lose them.
 Facts will disappear, memories fade and witnesses vanish.
 A winnable case can quickly become a loser.
 What should you do?
 You need legal advice and fast.
 You want an attorney who knows how to handle your case.

 3. Hiring an attorney based on the amount of the fee alone.
 The State of Texas has almost unlimited resources when it comes to your case.
-You need to hire an attorney and pay a fee which will allow him to put time and effort into your case to counter the prosecution.
+You need to hire an attorney and pay a fee which will allow him or her to put time and effort into your case to counter the prosecution.

 Attorneys must earn enough in the time they spend on your case in order to keep their doors open and make a living wage.
 If you go too low, your attorney will not be able to put in the time necessary to protect you.
 Look for a reasonable, predictable fee, not the lowest.